SignalK/signalk.github.io/_posts/2025/kip-3.0.0.md

 ---
-title: KIP 3.0 is out!
+title: KIP 3.0 brings improved user experience
 author: David Godin
 publishDate: 2025-04-26
 category: Release
 tags: [KIP, Ecosystem]
 image: https://raw.githubusercontent.com/mxtommy/Kip/master/images/KIPDemo.png
-excerpt: KIP 3.0 delivers a vastly improved user experience across desktops, tablets, and mobile devices.
-Whether you're fine-tuning your helm setup or creating a custom dashboard for your nav station, KIP v3.0 gives you more flexibility, clarity, and control than ever before.
+excerpt: Whether you're fine-tuning your helm setup or creating a custom dashboard for your nav station, KIP 3.0 delivers a vastly improved user experience.
 ---

 We’re excited to announce the release of **KIP v3.0**, the latest major version of the Signal K Instrument Panel — a customizable, responsive dashboard for marine data built by and for the open boating community.